Registration for the 2017-2018 School Year is ongoing. Please return your 2017-18 Intent to Return Form if you have not already done so.

 1:30 pm Chorus

-Please continue to support our ongoing fundraisers: Annual Basket Auction, Disney Raffle tickets, Lottery Tree tickets, $100 Cash Raffle, Basketball Slam tickets, Ink Cartridge/Toner Recycle, Box Tops for Education, Pop Tabs for the Ronald McDonald House.
+Please continue to support our ongoing fundraisers: Annual Basket Auction, Disney Raffle tickets, Lottery Tree tickets, $100 Cash Raffle, Lenten Boxes & Cans, Student Council Easter Eggs and Bottle/Can collection, Ink Cartridge/Toner Recycle, Box Tops for Education, Pop Tabs for the Ronald McDonald House.

 The district's School Health Services program supports your student's academic success by promoting health in the school setting.
 Health Forms, including proof of immunization, need to be provided to the school by all new students and any student wishing to participate in sports during the school year.
 In addition, students in Grades Pre-Kindergarten, Kindergarten, 2, and 4 are required, by law, to have a current physical done by their doctor.
 Please be sure to get your physical forms and immunization records in to the school by September.
 If you need a physical form, they are available at the school.